Kyiv Metro: Line 1 extensions

 One potential long-term extension of the M1 line is to the town of Brovary, to the east of Kyiv.
 A much more feasible short-term extension is to Novobilychi station, with a depot.
 In 2011, Volodymyr Fedorenko, then-head of the Kyiv Metro communal enterprise, said this extension might be constructed by 2020.
-However, this construction has not happened, as the Line 4 construction is currently the absolute priority; moreover, Novobilychi station's location will not bring the line to any significant residential area (Bilychi, the nearest area, is already west of Akademmistechko station).
+However, this construction has not happened, as the Line 4 construction is currently the absolute priority; moreover, Novobilychi station's location will not bring the line to any significant residential area (Bilychi, the nearest area, is already west of Akademmistechko station), although it will connect with a train station.
 As of 5 May 2021, no tenders have taken place.
+The westward extension might continue further into Berkovets.

 Line 2 (southern extension)

-A planned extension of the M2 line will feature a side branch: the side branch will go to the Teremky bus station, which opened in December 2016, and will serve the Teremky-2 and Teremky-3 residential areas, while the main line is expected to go further southwest to Odeska station.
+A planned extension of the M2 line will feature a side branch: the side branch will go to the Teremky bus station, which opened in December 2016, and Dmytro Lutsenko street, and will serve the Teremky-2 and Teremky-3 residential areas, while the main line is expected to go further southwest to Odeska station.
 For the moment, this extension is not a priority.

 Line 3 (eastward extension)

 Several extension proposals for the M3 line have been made.
-In the 2005 general plan, the line was supposed to turn sharply from Chevony Khutir to Darnytsia railway station, with a subsequent extension to Livoberezhna.
-Presumably, the proposal was declined, as later plans do not include any lines' prolongation beyond Chervony Khutir.
-In April 2017, Kyiv's Mayor Vitaliy Klychko and Ukraine's Minister of Infrastructure, Volodymyr Omelyan, announced they "were talking about the project of subway extension from Boryspilska metro station to Boryspil airport with the help of private financing", although the project's approximately 15 km extension is unlikely to happen soon.
+In the 2005 general plan, the line was supposed to turn sharply from Chevonyi Khutir to Darnytsia railway station, with a subsequent extension to Livoberezhna.
+Presumably, the proposal was declined, as later plans do not include any lines' prolongation beyond Chervonyi Khutir.
+In April 2017, Kyiv's Mayor Vitali Klitschko and Ukraine's Minister of Infrastructure, Volodymyr Omelyan, announced they "were talking about the project of subway extension from Boryspilska metro station to Boryspil airport with the help of private financing", although the project's approximately 15 km extension is unlikely to happen soon.